sollygit/sollygit/README.md

 ## 👋 Hi, I'm Solly

-- 😊 A senior full-stack .NET developer, 👀 to collaborate on anything innovative.
+- 😊 A senior full-stack .NET developer, 👀 to collaborate on innovative projects
 - 🚀 Back-end Development: Proficiency in building RESTfull API's in .NET and handling server-side logic in C# with database integration.
 - 🚀 Front-end Development: Using Angular and TypeScript framework to create SPA applications for seamless user experience.
 - 🚀 With strong command of SQL Server and Entity Framework.